 Mindfulness lets us absorb the richness of the moment instead of going through life with half of our attention on the past or future or our own mental chatter.

-A few years ago, I came acrosss Mindfulness, a Buddhist practise.
+Many years ago, I came acrosss Mindfulness, a Buddhist practise.
 I thought that mindfulness, much like meditation was about clearing my mind completely and having no thoughts whatsoever.

 I was missing the point.